 The Isle of Kerrera is situated at the mouth of Oban bay and acts as a physical breakwater for this important west coast harbour.
 To access Kerrera you travel 2.5 miles south from Oban to Gallanach where a ferry crosses the 600 metres of the Sound of Kerrera between the Scottish mainland and the island itself (5 minute journey).
 There is a vehicle exclusion policy on the island, except for those of the locals, making it a walker’s paradise.

 In contrast to its busy neighbour Oban, Kerrera is quiet and rural offering outstanding views of the surrounding coastal areas.
 The island is best known for the ruined Gylen Castle, built in 1582, open for visitors to view, and also has a range of lesser known sites of historic and geological interest, alongside its stunning natural landscape.
+It takes approximately one hour to walk from the ferry to the castle and close to the castle is the delightful Kerrera Tea Garden & Bunkhouse- a perfect lunchtime pit-stop.

 The main industries on the island are sheep and cattle farming and tourism.